-A successful spring and summer racing season hinges mainly on one thing—your winter cycling training plan.
-The type of work you put in right now to prepare for it will pay massive dividends in the future.
+A successful spring and summer riding season hinges mainly on one thing—your winter cycling training plan.
+The type of work you put in now will pay massive dividends in the future.

 Did you catch that?
-I said the type of work you put in — not how much work you put in.
-For most cyclists, winter cycling means it’s time to buckle down on long-duration, high-volume base training.
-But to a handful of other cyclists and triathletes, winter means an entirely different type of training.
+It’s all about the type of work you put in—not how much work you put in.
+For many cyclists, winter cycling means doubling down on long-duration endurance ride with high-volume base training.
+But most of us don’t have that amount of time.
+For cyclists that want the most efficient and effective way to get faster, winter means an entirely different type of training.

 To discover the type of training that’s right for you this winter, follow along as I tackle some of the most commonly asked winter cycling training questions.
-Everything you need to know to have your best winter indoor training season yet — it’s all covered here.
+It’s all covered here—everything you need to know to have your best winter indoor training season yet!

 Winter Cycling Training Plan Guide Contents